 If you are determined to follow common sense self defense rules regardless of carrying it, then mace is a good addition to your self defense arsenal for the worst case scenarios.
 But if it creates a false sense of security and will make you more likely to put yourself in danger, you are better off leaving it alone, because it’s just not effective or certain enough to even out the increased risks you may be taking.

-As usual, this blog just my opinions and not professional or legal advice.
+Disclaimer: The opinions expressed on damsel in defense are just my personal opinions and not professional or legal advice.

 You must be logged in to post a comment.